MS4 Program Aims to

 Sign Campaign to Raise Awareness

-In conjunction with the Michiana Stormwater Partnership (MSP), the City of Mishawaka placed signs near all major river and stream crossings within the city limits.
+In conjunction with the Michiana Stormwater Partnership (MSP), the City of Mishawaka placed street signs near all major river and stream crossings within the city limits.
 The signs include the water body’s name, and the slogan “A Resource Worth Protecting.”
 The signs are intended to alert travelers of the abundant surface water bodies in the area and serve as a reminder to keep these vulnerable resources clean and free of pollutants.
 An example of the signs is shown to the right.

 Protection under the Clean Water Act

 The Clean Water Act of 1972, administered by the U.S. Environmental Protection Agency (EPA), was implemented to protect our nation’s water supply.
 As part of this effort, the EPA established the Municipal Separate Storm Sewer System Program, known as MS4.
 Both the City of Mishawaka and Bethel University have been designated MS4 entities and must comply with the MS4 program requirements.
 Mishawaka and Bethel have partnered as co-permittees under the MS4 program, sharing responsibilities for program implementation.

 Water Quality and the St. Joseph River

 The St. Joseph River is a major waterway, with its course winding for more than 200 miles in northern Indiana and southern Michigan before emptying into Lake Michigan.
 Polluted runoff from urbanized areas, agriculture, forestry and construction causes physical changes to the river’s channel.
 This can harm fish and wildlife populations, kill native vegetation, produce foul drinking water supplies and impair recreational uses.
 The MS4 Program is in place to help minimize this and improve water quality of the St. Joseph River and contributing tributary streams.